lj-ditrapani/16-bit-computer-specification/assembler/assembly-language.md

 ## Section Markers ##

 Each section must be marked with section marker.
 Section makers must appear in order.
 Don't declare sections that are unused/unpopulated.
 A section marker is the name of the ROM bank enclosed in square brackets.
 Only the `[PGR]` section may contain CPU instructions.
 Data Commands may appear an any section.
+The `[PGR]` section is mandatory.

 ```
 [PGR]